kiran31/TelemetryLab/README.md

-# Telemetry Lab - HIPER Android Performance Mini-Assignment
+# Telemetry Lab

-This project is an implementation of the HIPER Android Performance Mini-Assignment.
+This project is an implementation for Android Performance.
 It's an Android application designed to simulate and monitor a compute-intensive background task, built with a focus on performance, battery awareness, and modern Android development practices.

 ## Core Technologies